 The availability of marijuana and prostitutes may lead you or your parents to believe that Dutch society is more dangerous and promiscuous than it actually is.
 Selling soft drugs is illegal, but tolerated.
 Getting soft drugs and prostitution out in the open and away from criminal dealers is a Dutch belief.
 This live-and-let-live approach is proving effective in reducing criminal activity, and the use of both hard and soft drugs.
 Typically, the foreigners and tourists tend to enjoy the freedoms of the coffee shops, sex shops and Red Light District, more so than the Dutch.

 Many foreigners and tourists think the Dutch are rude.
 The Dutch are talented with languages and often speak several which is tourist-friendly.
 However, their approach and way of speaking can be very direct, straight forward and harsh.
-They do not mean to be impolite, but the Dutch have a habit of getting to the point quickly without too many pleasantries, which can sometimes benefit and help foreigners.
+They do not mean to be impolite, but the Dutch have a habit of getting to the point quickly without too many pleasantries, which can sometimes benefit and help foreigners, but come across as rude.